Alexis Alexandris

-Alexis Alexandris (Αλέξης Αλεξανδρής, sometimes wrongly called Alekos Alexandris born 21 October 1968) is a Greek former professional footballer who played as a striker.
+Alexis Alexandris (Αλέξης Αλεξανδρής, sometimes wrongly called Alekos Alexandris; born 21 October 1968) is a Greek former professional footballer who played as a striker.
 He has won 10 Greek championships from 1992 until 2003 and is also one of the youngest players to score a hat-trick in Greek football.

 Club career

+Alexandris began his career at his local club, Pelopas Kiato and in 1986 signed for Veria.
+He emerged as the top scorer of the second division in 1990 and 1991, which attracted the interest of the major Greek clubs.

+On 5 July 1991 he was transferred to AEK Athens for a fee of 45 million drachmas.
+There he won 3 consecutive championships and emerged as the league's top scorer in 1994 with 24 goals.

-Alexandris began his career where he was born and raised, in Pelopas Kiato and in 1986 played for Veria.
-In the summer of 1991 he moved to AEK Athens where he won 3 consecutive championships.
-In 1994 Alexandris decided not to renew his contract with the club and moved to Olympiacos where he also had a very successful career winning 7 Greek championships and 1 Greek cup.
+In 1994 Alexandris decided not to renew his contract with the club and moved to Olympiacos.
+There he also had a successful career winning 7 Championships and 1 Cup.
+In 2004 he left Olympiacos and played for AEL and Kallithea.
 At the dawn of his career he was also both player and manager for APOP Kinyras during the team's first participation in the Cypriot First Division.

 International career

 Alexandris made 42 appearances and scored 10 goals for Greece, making his debut on 27 March 1991.
 He was a member of the squad that participated in the 1994 FIFA World Cup group stage in the United States.